Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

 ## Request for the bonds of a lattice

-Before the introduction of how to obtain the bonds of a lattice, let's discuss more about the unitcell construction to clarify the logic behind the definitions of the [`Point`](@ref) type and the [`Bond`](@ref) type in this package.
+Before explaining how to obtain the bonds of a lattice, let's discuss the unitcell construction further to clarify the logic behind the definitions of the [`Point`](@ref) type and the [`Bond`](@ref) type in this package.

 ### Point

-With the translation symmetry, all points of a lattice are equivalent to those within the origin unitcell.
-However, it becomes complicated when the bonds are requested.
-The bonds inter different unitcells cannot be compressed into a single unitcell.
-Therefore, even in the unitcell construction framework, it turns out to be unavoidable to specify a point outside the origin unitcell, which requires extra information beyond a single coordinate if we want to remember which point it is equivalent to within the origin unitcell at the same time.
-In fact, it is customary in literature to express the coordinate $\mathbf{R}$ of a point in a lattice as $\mathbf{R}=\mathbf{R}_i+\mathbf{r}$, where $\mathbf{R}_i$ is the integral coordinate of the unitcell the point belongs to and $\mathbf{r}$ is the relative displacement of the point in the unitcell.
-Apparently, any two of these three coordinates are complete to get the full information.
-In this package, we choose $\mathbf{R}$ and $\mathbf{R}_i$ as the complete set for a individual lattice point.
-Besides, we also associate a `site` index with a point for the fast lookup for its equivalence within the origin unitcell although it is redundant in theory.
+With translation symmetry, all points of a lattice are equivalent to those within the origin unitcell.
+However, things become complicated when bonds are requested.
+Bonds between different unitcells cannot be compressed into a single unitcell.
+Therefore, even in the unitcell construction framework, it is necessary to specify a point outside the origin unitcell, which requires extra information beyond a single coordinate if we want to remember which point it is equivalent to within the origin unitcell at the same time.

+In the literature, it is customary to express the coordinate $\mathbf{R}$ of a point in a lattice as $\mathbf{R} = \mathbf{R}_i + \mathbf{r}$, where $\mathbf{R}_i$ is the integral coordinate of the unitcell the point belongs to and $\mathbf{r}$ is the relative displacement of the point in the unitcell.
+Any two of these three coordinates are sufficient to get the full information.
+In this package, we choose $\mathbf{R}$ and $\mathbf{R}_i$ as the complete set for an individual lattice point.
+Additionally, we also associate a `site` index with a point for fast lookup of its equivalence within the origin unitcell, although this is redundant in theory.
 Thus, the [`Point`](@ref) defined in this package has three attributes as follows:
 * `site::Int`: the site index of a point that specifies the equivalent point within the origin unitcell
 * `rcoordinate::`[`StaticArraysCore.SVector`](https://github.com/JuliaArrays/StaticArrays.jl): the **r**eal **coordinate** of the point ($\mathbf{R}$)
 * `icoordinate::`[`StaticArraysCore.SVector`](https://github.com/JuliaArrays/StaticArrays.jl): the **i**ntegral **coordinate** of the unitcell the point belongs to ($\mathbf{R}_i$)

-At the construction of a [`Point`](@ref), `rcoordinate` and `icoordinate` can accept tuples or usual vectors as inputs, such as
+When constructing a [`Point`](@ref), `rcoordinate` and `icoordinate` can accept tuples or standard vectors as inputs, such as:
 ```jldoctest unitcell
 julia> Point(1, [0.0], [0.0])
 Point(1, [0.0], [0.0])